lucidvm/core/docs/layer7.md

 CollabVM's protocol is made up of loose nonstandard extensions to the protocol used by [Guacamole](https://guacamole.apache.org/).
 However, as CollabVM is open source and the wire protocol itself is relatively simple, it has been reverse engineered by multiple independent parties, resulting in many client applications and even a few servers that (re)implement it.

-As CollabVM 3.x will probably use an entirely different wire protocol by default, potentially without any support for the one described in this document, it may eventually become obsolete from the perspective of CollabVM itself.
+CollabVM 3.x will probably use an entirely different wire protocol by default, potentially without any support for the one described in this document.
 However, LucidVM will continue to use a backwards-compatible variant of this protocol for the foreseeable future, with any deviation away from it being clientside opt-in.

+Since CollabVM's protocol is bespoke for the CollabVM project, there is no real "standard".
+This file aims to describe what has been observed in practice, and to document potential pitfalls in implementing a compatible application.

+In spite of the lack of standardization or even an official name, the CollabVM 1.2 protocol may be referred to hereafter (and in other documents) as "CVMP" for brevity.

 ### **Type names used here**
 - `string`: a string value